ellie-the-dev/ellie-the-dev/README.md

 # Hey there, I'm Chimemela Ohuegbe! 👋 (aka ellie-the-dev)

 ## 🚀 About Me
-Currently mastering MERN, one commit at a time 🚀"
+Currently mastering MERN, one commit at a time 🚀 Officially joined GitHub and started React journey on 19th August,2025 Excited to see how i grow from here!

 ## 📈 GitHub Stats
 ![ellie-the-dev's GitHub stats](https://github-readme-stats.vercel.app/api?username=ellie-the-dev&show_icons=true&theme=radical)